 Come join our live training webinar every other Wednesday at 11am PST and hear LogicMonitor experts explain best practices and answer common questions.
 We understand these are uncertain times, and we are here to help!

-1. From the Exchange page, select the OpenTelemetry Collectors tab and click “Add”.
+1. From the Exchange page > OpenTelemetry Collectors page, click “Add”.

-2. In the Add OpenTelemetry Collector wizard select a Bearer API Token to use for communication between the OpenTelemetry Collector and the LogicMonitor platform.
+2. In the Install an OpenTelemetry Collector wizard, select a Bearer API Token to use for communication between the OpenTelemetry Collector and the LogicMonitor platform.
+See Prerequisites.

 chmod +x installer_file

-Kubernetes: The best way to install an OpenTelemetry Collector (or several OpenTelemetry Collectors) in a Kubernetes cluster is to use the LogicMonitor provided Helm Charts.
+The best way to install an OpenTelemetry Collector (or several OpenTelemetry Collectors) in a Kubernetes cluster is to use the LogicMonitor provided Helm Charts.
 These Helm Charts run the OpenTelemetry Collector as a replicaset.
 The UI provides preconfigured Helm commands for adding LogicMonitor charts and installing the OpenTelemetry Collector.

 In This Article